cardano-foundation/CIPs/CIP-0072/README.md

 ## Rationale: how does this CIP achieve its goals?

-### Decoupling of dApp registration from certifications / audits
+### Decoupling of dApp Registration From Certifications / Audits
 We quickly reached a conclusion that it is better to separate them and keep scope of CIP smaller.
 During discussions it became clear that while there is some overlap of certifications / audits with dApp registration, this overlap is small and can be even removed.
 At one point we wanted to couple certifications CIP to this CIP (e.g. via some link or dApp version) but we analyzed how dApp developers are currently following the process and we noticed